At what age can the puppy go to it’s new home?

 Do you have references?

 Yes. several.
-See what past families have to say about their new family member - visit my Testimonials Page or check us out on Facebook.
+See what past families have to say about their new family member – visit my Facebook page.

 Yes, all of my dogs are registered with the AKC and all of my puppies will come with AKC registration papers.
 Papers are proof of your new puppies ancestry.